 During the initial rollout, this individual will work with the Chief Innovation Officer, consultants and PXU to identify and implement the necessary technology resources, training guidelines and processes in order support students in the career development continuum.

 The ideal candidate must be able to work effectively with youth, employers, teachers, school administrators and Chamber staff.
 The candidate will communicate in a strong, positive and effective manner, both verbally and non-verbally and be a self-starter with the ability to sustain and move work forward with minimal direction.
 All Chamber employees are expected to work collaboratively with other departments and be team players to help accomplish our organizational mission.
 The ideal candidate must be well organized with the ability to ensure continuous progress of various projects.
-This position will be primarily located at the Academy at South Mountain.
+This position will work from multiple locations, including the Chamber, Phoenix Coding Academy and remotely.
 Typical workday is 7:30am to 4:30pm.

 - Identify, prepare and match students with work-based learning opportunities throughout the school year and during the summer.

-- Coordinate and ensure participation of experiential learning for all academies, including but not limited to career fair, college visits, guest speakers, industry-related fieldtrips, job shadows and internships.
+- Coordinate and ensure participation of experiential learning, including but not limited to career fair, college visits, guest speakers, industry-related field trips, job shadows and internships.